 - Use-season (May to August)

-Some sites may inspect and collect on any business day during the time period; others do so only on pre-designated days (Friday mornings, for example) across the season or year.
+Some sites may inspect and collect on any business day during the time period; others do so only on pre-designated days across the season or year.
 The type of schedule that is used is decided by each collection site management and their preferences.